malik027/LazySysAdmin-1/README.md

 ![Screenshot](images/3.png)

-As usual, it looks like an empty book, next I visit /robots.txt, there are some entries but I don't find anything, permission is denied, so now force the directory using a tool like "dirsearch".
+As usual, it looks like an empty book, next I visit **/robots.txt**, there are some entries but I don't find anything, permission is denied, so now force the directory using a tool like **"dirsearch"**.

-Why dirseacrh? because, dirsearch is a tool for directory bruteforcing so you can download and clone this tool by using this link
+Why **dirseacrh**? because, dirsearch is a tool for directory bruteforcing so you can download and clone this tool by using this **[link](https://github.com/maurosoria/dirsearch)**
 ```
 dirsearch -u http://192.168.0.107
 ```

 ![Screenshot](images/4.png)

-The dirsearch results revealed many hidden directories.
+The **dirsearch** results revealed many hidden directories.
 So now I want to enumerate these directories using Nikto and look for any vulnerabilities.
 ```
 nikto -h 192.168.0.107
 ```